benbrastmckie/ModalHistory/README.md

 This will help to include others in the conversation and help me to improve the notes.

 The problem sets are to be completed in collaboration with your peers.
-More information is provided in the [Problem Sets README](/problem_sets/README.md) document about how to use Git to work effectively together.
+More information is provided in the [Problem Sets](/problem_sets/README.md) document about how to use Git to work effectively together.

 ## Module 1: Modal Logic